Andyuks/TMA_SIPSENTINEL/README.md

 # TMA_SIPSENTINEL
 Ths repository contains the code implemented for the SipSentinel program of the TMA subject.

+## Prerequisites
+Before training the model, download the attack datasets from: 'VoIP Enterprise - Attack Dataset.html'

 ## Execution
 In order to try it, execute the following command inside the Demo folder: